| 指標 | 当期 | 前年同期 | YoY |

 ※ Source: Company compilation

-This report was automatically generated by AI analyzing XBRL financial statement data.
-It does not constitute a recommendation to invest in any specific security.
-Industry benchmarks are reference information compiled by the firm based on publicly available financial statements.
-Investment decisions are your own responsibility; consult a professional advisor as needed.
+This report is an earnings analysis document automatically generated by AI based on XBRL earnings filing data.
+It does not constitute a recommendation to invest in any particular security.
+Industry benchmarks are reference information compiled by the Company from publicly disclosed financial statements.
+Investment decisions are your own responsibility; consult professional advisors as necessary before making investment decisions.